Lukis92/overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Fon Awesome
+- x Icons from glyphicons
 - x Update the styles for forms

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec
-- Refactor posts/form for admin user with status
+- x Refactor posts/form for admin user with status
 - Fix post_spec.rb:82 to use factories
 - Fix post_spec.rb:52 to gave correct user reference and not require update
 - Refactor posts/form for admin user with status